bitsnnfl2021/bitsnnfl2021.github.io/index.md

 [Final Schedule](https://docs.google.com/spreadsheets/d/1Ke4qEM-o0X7936f5-RHe0crST6H3Nu8MO8LQmvBznSE/edit?usp=sharing)

-We will post some guidelines for the presentation in a few days.
-The presentations have to be prepared by 12th Midnight and uploaded on the portal.
-Export the final presentation to a PDF.

 **Note:** The paper for the second, implementation based assignment will be different from the first, theoretical assignment.

 In case of any queries, feel free to contact `bitsnnfl@gmail.com`